vmapetr/azure-pipelines-image-generation/images/win/Vs2017-Server2016-Readme.md

 ## Node.js

-_Version:_ 8.11.3<br/>
+_Version:_ 8.11.4<br/>
 _Environment:_
 * PATH: contains location of node.exe<br/>

-> Note: You can install and use another version of Node on the hosted agents using the [Node tool installer](https://docs.microsoft.com/en-us/vsts/build-release/tasks/tool/node-js) task.
+> Note: You can install and use another version of Node.js on Microsoft-hosted agent pools using the [Node tool installer](https://docs.microsoft.com/vsts/pipelines/tasks/tool/node-js) task.

 ## npm